cosmicexplorer/node-object-stream/README.md

 });
 ```

-As with most other streams, this one emits `'readable'` and `'data'` events; however, that kinda defeats the purpose of the stream.
-Whatever.
+As it inherits from the Transform stream interface, this stream can use both the standard readable and writable interfaces detailed in the [node documentation](https://nodejs.org/api/stream.html).

 # License